 back wall of the throat (posterior pharyngeal wall).

-Causes of oropharyngeal cancer
+Causes and risk factors for oropharyngeal cancer

 Back to top

-Signs and symptoms of oropharyngeal cancer
+Symptoms of oropharyngeal cancer

 Back to top

-a sore throat that doesn’t get better
+a sore throat or tongue

-changes in your speech
+changes in your voice

 How oropharyngeal cancer is diagnosed